plus7c/plus7c/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m having an internship in Lalamove.
 - 🎓 &nbsp; a CS junior student in Gzhu.
-- 🌱 &nbsp; Enthusiast in cool and fun tech.
+- 🌱 &nbsp; Enthusiast in cool and fun story.

 <h3> 🤝🏻 Connect with Me </h3>